Mental Health Services: An Overview

 - Medicaid—a federal and state insurance program that pays for healthcare for the poorest and most vulnerable Americans

-- Self-help groups—Groups give people the chance to learn about, talk about, and work on common problems.
-They are generally free and can be found in virtually every community.
+Self-help groups—Groups give people the chance to learn about, talk about, and work on common problems.
+They are generally free and can be found in most communities.

 Asking for Help Is Not Easy

-Medication information.
+Medication.
 Mental Health America website.
-Available at: http://nmha.org/go/information/faq/medication-information/farcry/go/information/medication/medication-information.
-Accessed March 7, 2013.
+Available at: http://www.mentalhealthamerica.net/medication.
+Accessed February 19, 2015.

 Statistics.
 National Institute of Mental Health website.
-Availble at: http://www.nimh.nih.gov/statistics/index.shtml.
-Accessed March 7, 2013.
+Available at: http://www.nimh.nih.gov/statistics/index.shtml.
+Accessed February 19, 2015.